 - 1. The engineer should ask the Pedestrian/Bicycle Coordinator for information on the number of pedestrians and bicyclists and their routes. - 2.
 Installing fencing or railings are two ways to shield the drop-offs.
 Fencing is generally intended for rural areas along paths and trails.
 Standard railing is generally intended for urbanized areas, locations attaching to bridge rail or along concrete walkways.
-Railings shown on Index 850 and 860 of the Structures Standard Drawings are appropriate for all drop-offs.
-Index 521 of the Design Standards and 870 of the Structures Standard Drawings are appropriate where drop-offs are 30" or less. - 3.
+Railings shown on Index 850 and 860 of the Design Standards are appropriate for all drop-offs.
+Index 870 of the Design Standards is appropriate where drop-offs are 30" or less. - Note: Care should be taken when using railings or fencing near intersections as they could obstruct the driver's line of sight. - 3.
 Where drop-offs vary from less than 30" to greater than 30", the engineer should consider utilizing the railing type for greater than 30" drop-offs along a continuous section for uniformity.